How long does Confirmation (Scottish probate) take in Scotland? And what can you do to speed it up?

 Here you’ll find:

-Defining probate in Scotland
+Defining 'probate' in Scotland

-Probate is the general term often used to describe the process of dealing with someone's financial, legal and tax affairs after they die.
+'Probate' is the general term often used to describe the process of dealing with someone's financial, legal and tax affairs after they die.

 'Confirmation' in Scotland.

-The importance of probate
+The importance of Confirmation

-Probate provides the necessary authority to the executor to manage and distribute assets.
+Confirmation provides the necessary authority to the executor to manage and distribute assets.

 Role of the executor